bionanoimaging/IndexFunArrays.jl/README.md

 ## Installation
-Not registered yet,
-Type `]`in the REPL to get to the package manager:
+Type `]`in the REPL to get to the package manager and install it:
 ```julia
 julia> ] add IndexFunArrays
 ```